-In this short blog, we answer some of the most common questions we get asked about CCTV monitoring.
+In this short blog, we answer some of the most common questions we recieve about CCTV monitoring.
 More and more businesses are starting to upgrade their CCTV systems and outsource security via remote CCTV monitoring.

 There are many reasons for this, ranging from cost savings, improved crime prevention and more.

-Here are the main questions we get asked around CCTV monitoring.
+Here are the main questions customers ask us around CCTV monitoring.
 They include:

 - What is keyholder and what do they do?